Utah Teens Steal Plane From An Airstrip And Take It For a Joyride

 — Dora Brown (@DoraBro48052347) November 23, 2018

 “Um wow at 14 and 15 I dont think I could have even gotten a plane off the runway let alone land one also.
-Bit ya those 2 need their butts spanked….” said one user.
+Bit ya those 2 need their butts spanked….,” said one user.

 Um wow at 14 and 15 I dont think I could have even gotten a plane off the runway let alone land one also.
 Bit ya those 2 need their butts spanked…. https://t.co/3SLbCQyhrm